lukemcneil/killer-queen/README.md

 ## How to Play

 1. Connect as many gamepads as possible either through bluetooth or wired.
-2. Join the game with R or L to join as a worker or ZL or ZR to join as a queen.
-There should be only 1 queen per team.
+2. Join the game with R or L to join on the side you want.
+The first player to join on each side is the queen.
+Can also press select button to leave the game.
 3. To start the game, both queens need to go over the start gate.
 This will remove the temporary blocking platform.
 4. Controls once in the game-
     - left analog stick - move (you can wrap around the map where there is no wall)
     - south button (B on Switch) - jump as worker, fly as queen or fighter
+    - as the queen you can hold down on the left analog stick to dive
 5. How to win
     1. Economic - collect berries as workers and bring them back to your base.
     2. Ship - Ride the ship all the way to your side.
 Only workers can ride the ship, and they can jump off whenever they want.